symphoniacloud/dynamodb-entity-store/documentation/GSIs.md

 * Perform queries and/or scans

 I go through each in turn for the rest of this chapter.

+For working examples of everything in this chapter, see [example 2](../examples/src/example2Chickens.ts) and/or the [integration tests](../test/integration).

 ## GSI Configuration